home-assistant/home-assistant.io/source/_components/notify.facebook.markdown

 If a users page specific id is in your allowed_chat_ids list, their messages to your page will trigger a `facebook_message` event.
 This can be used as the basis for automations.
 This event will have the following event_data:

-- **sender_id**: The page specific user ID of the user who sent the message
+- **sender_id**: The page-specific user ID of the user who sent the message
 - **message**: The text body of the message
-- **payload**: In the case of quick replies, the developer defined payload.
+- **payload**: In the case of quick replies, the developer-defined payload.

 An automation that reacts to the quick reply message from above might look like this: